Results

 JuMP.lp_sensitivity_reportMethod

-Extends JuMP.lp_sensitivity_report to generate and return an LP sensitivity report in accordance with the optimizer model.
+Extends JuMP.lp_sensitivity_report to generate and return an LP sensitivity report in accordance with the transformation backend.
 See InfOptSensitivityReport for syntax details on how to query it. atol denotes the optimality tolerance and should match that used by the solver to compute the basis.
 Please refer to JuMP's documentation for more technical information on interpretting the output of the report.

 Example